tunnel data flow

 Lanes & QoS

-The tunnel data path is reliable and ordered end to end — each tunneled TCP or HTTP connection is a single QUIC stream, so bytes arrive in order with no loss.
-There is no lossy datagram lane here (unlike voice or games): a tunnel is a faithful byte pipe.
-Isolation between tunnels comes from stream multiplexing — one slow or stalled connection cannot head-of-line-block another.
+The tunnel data path is reliable and ordered end to end.
+Each tunneled TCP or HTTP connection is a single QUIC stream, so bytes arrive in order with no loss.
+There is no lossy datagram lane here, unlike voice or games.
+A tunnel is a faithful byte pipe.
+Stream multiplexing isolates the tunnels: one slow or stalled connection cannot head-of-line-block another.

-The edge PoP runs the ClutchCall engine in a shard-per-core reactor with an AF_XDP kernel-bypass NIC fast path and io_uring for async I/O; cross-shard hand-offs use lock-free rings.
-The public QUIC listener uses SO_REUSEPORT so each shard owns an accept queue.
-The slug → session routing table is mutated at runtime as boxes connect and disconnect, and shared across the edge mesh (Redis membership) so any PoP can route a public request to the PoP that holds the box.
+You get low-latency ingress and high per-edge capacity because the edge handles public traffic on a fast path, not on a general-purpose stack.
+Each edge runs a shard-per-core reactor with a kernel-bypass NIC fast path and io_uring for async I/O. Cross-shard hand-offs use lock-free rings.
+The public QUIC listener uses SO_REUSEPORT, so each shard owns an accept queue.
+Your URL stays reachable from every region.
+The slug → session routing table changes at runtime as boxes connect and disconnect.
+The edge mesh shares the table (Redis membership), so any PoP can route a public request to the PoP that holds your box.

 • SDK methods — the clutchcall command surface and config